![]() |

 After return to Raigad

 When Shivaji returned to Deccan in September 1666, the situation was entirely change.
 Jai singh was in no position to repeat his success against marathas.
 His attempt of invading Bijapur failed.
-The return of the weak and indolent Muazzam and the friendly Jaswant to power in the Deccan (May 1667) relieved Shivaji of all fear from the Mughal side.For three years after his return from Agra, he lived very quietly.
-He wanted peace for a time to organize his Government, make a revenue settlement of his lands, repair and provision his forts, and consolidate and extend his power on the western coast.
+The return of the weak and indolent Muazzam and the friendly Jaswant to power in the Deccan (May 1667) relieved Shivaji of all fear from the Mughal side.During these three years (1667-69), he was busy framing a set of very wise regulations, which laid the foundations of his Government broad and deep, and have remained an object of admiration after ages.

 Beginning — Once Again / Reconquest